Reinstall Sophos Firewall OS: USB reimage

 - Logging, syslog targets and reporting.

-For centrally managed firewalls, connect Sophos Firewall to Sophos Central is helpful.
+For centrally managed firewalls, connect Sophos Firewall to Sophos Central also helps.
 For model changes or older devices, Sophos XG or XGS Firewall: choose the right appliance is relevant.

 Acceptance test after reimage and restore